on

 Var, Let and Const

-This blog consist the scope and use of var
+This blog consist the scope and use of var, let and const in Javascript.

 Three of the above methods are used to define a variable in Javascript but three of them hold a different properties and scope which vary their usage in a function.